Keyboardly-App/keyboardly-dev/Addon.md

 2. DynamicDagger class
     - contain some component class, interface and module
-    - should fit with the default class to make it work.
+    - should fit with the default class to make it work
     - see example : [DynamicDagger](/addon/sample/src/main/java/app/keyboardly/sample/di/DynamicDagger.kt).

 3.DynamicFeatureImpl.kt